okviz/okviz.github.io/_mydocs/www/contributing/review-guidelines/classification.md

 Use the area of shapes to represent data values.
 Components include proportionally sized shapes like circles or squares.

-- Bubble Chart (also in Cartesian Charts)
+- Bubble/Scatter Chart (also in Cartesian Charts)
 - Circle Packing
 - Dot Matrix Chart
-- Pictogram Chart (also in Cartesian Charts)
+- Pictogram Chart
 - Proportional Area Chart
 - Pyramid Chart
 - Treemap